 There are strict rules about how lithium-ion batteries must be packed.
 Their poor packing, and their subsequent cartage on an aircraft, can have catastrophic consequences.

 For many years, the bad packing of goods such as rechargeable batteries have raised huge concerns for airliners.
 Lithium batteries are prone to overheat and can ultimately cause quite dramatic fires.

 In 2010, for example, a UPS Boeing 747 (a cargo aircraft) in the United Arab Emirates crashed.
 A fire had disabled the aircraft’s oxygen system, smoke filled the cockpit, and the pilots were unable to see.
 The Boeing 747-44AF crashed near Dubai and both members of the crew lost their lives.

 The UAE’s civil aircraft authority investigated the incident, tracing the fire back to lithium batteries and other combustible materials which had been stored in the cargo hold.

 Following the disaster, UPS started to use fireproof containers for their cargo.

 The shippers in Hong Kong, the report noted, “did not properly declare these shipments” nor did they provide test reports as recommended by the United Nations.

-Ten years later in 2020, UPS were once again the spotlight and were accused by the U.S. Federal Aviation Administration (FAA) for shipping improperly packed lithium batteries.
+Ten years later in 2020, UPS was once again in the spotlight and was accused by the U.S. Federal Aviation Administration (FAA) for shipping improperly packed lithium batteries.